 Systems-Centered Therapy - SCT is a theory-driven system and practice first developed by Yvonne Agazarian, PhD.
 The theory enables us to see things in context rather than to be pulled into survival roles and toward our natural tendency to react quickly and to personalize.
 It is a pathway away from shaming and blaming, stereotyping and scapegoating.
 We learn to understand ourselves through distinguishably different phases of our development.
 As we shed one skin of defenses a new skin emerges to pace our growth and support our learning.
 This developmental map provides us with a tools to navigate the change process. (for more info see www.systems-centered.com)

-Emotionally Focused Therapy - This theory and methodology first developed by Susan Johnson, PhD., who also integrates humanisitic and systemic perspectives for human functioning and change.
+Emotionally Focused Therapy - This theory and methodology first developed by Susan Johnson, PhD. integrates humanistic and systemic perspectives for human functioning and change.
 More importantly, this method offers a way of understanding close relationships through the attachment theory lens.
 Adult attachment theory is a guide to the territory of adult love and is a map that helps make sense of interactional patterns in distressed relationships.
 One of the main tenets is that secure dependence is a sign of health and fosters autonomy and self-confidence. (for more info see www.iceeft.com)

 Interpersonal Neurobiology - Dan Siegel, MD and author has pioneered this field for the past 10 years.
 A major influencer, he has brilliantly integrated the work of neurobiologists, attachment theorists, meditation and mindfulness practitioners in a way that has revolutionized the field of psychology.
 What in many ways used to be an art and wisdom practice is now validated repeatedly in neuroscience breakthroughs.
 He has augmented the dedicated work of sixty plus years of psychology research and brain research, as well as 2000 years of mindfulness practices, and in so doing, has helped us redefine mind and consciousness.